 The work of Jeppe Bøje Nielsen (f.1974) focuses on the individuals relation to power, death, fear and hope.
-He's freelance and lives in Copenhagen, Denmark, with his wife, and two children.
+He's freelance and lives in Copenhagen, Denmark, with his two children.

 "I work mainly with stories that enable me to approach the depths of human feelings, that are outside of what I would consider the spectrum of normality.
 Feelings that defy the notion of 'daily life.'